OpenShift authentication with IPA

 OpenShift.

-OpenShift 4.x uses an object called an OAuth
+OpenShift 4.x uses an object called an OAuth to configure identity

 providers like LDAP.
 For OpenShift 3.x, this configuration is